Every cell in the human body has DNA tightly packed into compact structures.

 When an individual is born to parents who possess a particular mutation or information in an autosomal recessive gene, the expected outcome for each pregnancy is:

-- A 25% chance that the child will be born with two normal genes (normal).
+- There is a 25% chance that the child will be born with two normal genes (standard).

-- A 50% chance that the child will be born with one normal and one abnormal gene (carrier, no disease).
+- There is a 50% chance that the child will be born with one normal and one abnormal gene (carrier, no disease).

 - A 25% chance that the child will be born with two abnormal genes (at risk for the disease).